VitalyProlomov/Battleship/README.txt

 Then (if ship generation was successful) you might also turn on TESTING MODE - to see generated ships` locations.
 Afterwards you can start shooting, entering coordinates as such: "row column"
 example: 0 4
 You win when you destroy all enemy`s ships.
-Then program suggests you two options: to leave or paly again.
+Then program suggests you two options: to leave or play again.
 Note: you can exit the game at any given moment during the game.